JasperFx/alba/docs/scenarios/assertions.md

 :::

-The Scenario assertions in Alba are completely extensible and you can happily add your own via extension methods - but please send anything that's generally useful as a pull request to Alba itself;-)
+The Scenario assertions in Alba are completely extensible and you can happily add your own via extension methods - but please send anything that's generally useful as a pull request to Alba itself ;-)

 The first step is to write your own implementation of this interface: